bonamukkala-bot/RecruitMate/README.md

 **Choice:** A hand-rolled `@jwt_required` decorator and `get_current_company()` helper in `utils/auth_helper.py`, built directly on `PyJWT` and `bcrypt`.
 **Reason:** The auth surface is small (register, OTP, login, one decorator) and didn't justify a framework dependency with its own configuration surface.
 **Trade-off:** Token refresh, blacklisting, and other conveniences that `flask-jwt-extended` provides out of the box would need to be built manually if the auth requirements grow.

+### TOTP-based 2FA, opt-in, layered on top of signup OTP

+**Context:** Signup already required a one-time email OTP to activate an account — but that only verifies email ownership once, at registration.
+It provides no protection against a stolen password being used to log in later, which matters given recruiter accounts hold candidate PII across a multi-tenant setup.
+**Options:** Reuse the existing Brevo email-OTP flow at every login, or add a separate app-based TOTP (Google Authenticator/Authy-style) layer.
+**Choice:** TOTP via `pyotp`, opt-in per recruiter from a Settings page.
+Enabling requires scanning a QR code and confirming a live code (`/2fa/setup` → `/2fa/enable`); login checks `totp_enabled` and asks for a code after password verification succeeds (`requires_2fa` response); disabling requires re-entering the current password (`/2fa/disable`).
+**Reason:** TOTP doesn't depend on email deliverability, works offline, and is the industry-standard second factor — meaningfully stronger than reusing email OTP, for comparable implementation cost.
+**Trade-off:** Adds one more secret per company document (`totp_secret`) and a `pending_totp_secret` field during the setup handshake; the QR/secret flow requires clear UX so recruiters don't get locked out mid-setup.

 ### Token-based access for the public interview routes